-The Best Advice for Successful Millenial Content Marketing Strategies
+The Best Advice for Reaching Millenials With Content

 It is a world of cat videos, viral marketing, and the next big thing.
-With all of the platforms online to reach potential customers, the biggest challenge is how to make your product relevant and desirable to your target market.
+With all the online platforms to reach potential customers, the biggest challenge is how to make your product relevant and desirable to your target market.

-If your target market is millennials then you have an even tougher job catering to the needs of a generation that spends hours a day on social media and is unphased by traditional marketing techniques.
+If your target market is millennials, you have an even tougher job catering to the needs of a generation that spends hours a day on social media and is unphased by traditional marketing techniques.

-A generation that knows exactly what they want and doesn’t settle for anything less is a well…tough crowd.
-Despite this, it isn’t impossible to create effective marketing strategies that target millennials, it just requires a new approach to connecting with them.
+A generation that knows precisely what they want and doesn’t settle for anything less is a well-tough crowd.
+Despite this, it isn’t impossible to create effective marketing strategies that target millennials; it just requires a new approach to connecting with them.

 What Does Not Work?